SimoneDeBonis/Mask-Detector/README.md

 # Mask-Detector
-Hello everyone! this is my first project
+Hello everyone! this is my first project!